Skip to main content

 dfx canister metadata

-Use the dfx canister metadata command to display metadata stored in a canister's WASM module.
+Use the dfx canister metadata command to display metadata stored in a canister's Wasm module.

 Basic usage